Anytime there is an affair, trauma is not far around the corner. This is the first in a 3-part series on PTSD and Affairs.

 • emotional and physical distress when traumatic memories are triggered.

-Arousal Symptoms: PTSD sufferers experience physiological reactions, which indicate that they don t feel safe and they are physically on the alert to deal with danger.
+PTSD sufferers experience physiological reactions.
+These indicate that they don t feel safe and they are physically on the alert to deal with danger.
 These can include:

 • being easily startled or feeling jumpy